Could You Be Owed Compensation for App Store Overcharging?

 Anyone in the UK who bought paid apps, app subscriptions or in-app purchases on an iPhone or iPad via the UK App Store between 1 October 2015 and 15 November 2024 will likely be eligible.
 UK-based businesses are also included.
 However, this is an opt-out claim, and if you have previously opted-out, you will not be able to join.

 This is an opt-out claim.
-This means you are automatically included in the group action, and could be due compensation, unless you say you don’t want to take part.
-Nevertheless, affected individuals will likely need to register to receive compensation when the claims site opens.
+This means, if you are eligible, you are automatically included in the group action, and could be due compensation.

 That depends on how much you spent during the relevant period and the method the Tribunal approves for distributing compensation.
 Final amounts haven’t been set yet.